Newpark Resources, Inc. (NYSE:NR) Short Interest Up 22.8% in December

-Newpark Resources, Inc. (NYSE:NR – Get Free Report) was the target of a significant growth in short interest in December.
-As of December 15th, there was short interest totalling 1,140,000 shares, a growth of 22.8% from the November 30th total of 928,000 shares.
-Based on an average daily volume of 968,500 shares, the days-to-cover ratio is currently 1.2 days.
-Currently, 1.5% of the company’s stock are short sold.
+Newpark Resources, Inc. (NYSE:NR – Get Free Report) was the target of a significant increase in short interest in December.
+As of December 15th, there was short interest totalling 1,140,000 shares, an increase of 22.8% from the November 30th total of 928,000 shares.
+Based on an average daily volume of 968,500 shares, the short-interest ratio is presently 1.2 days.
+Approximately 1.5% of the company’s stock are short sold.

-Newpark Resources (NYSE:NR – Get Free Report) last posted its quarterly earnings data on Tuesday, October 31st.
-The oil and gas company reported $0.09 earnings per share for the quarter, beating the consensus estimate of $0.06 by $0.03.
+Newpark Resources (NYSE:NR – Get Free Report) last announced its quarterly earnings data on Tuesday, October 31st.
+The oil and gas company reported $0.09 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.06 by $0.03.
+The firm had revenue of $198.50 million for the quarter.
 Newpark Resources had a return on equity of 7.17% and a net margin of 2.97%.
-The business had revenue of $198.50 million during the quarter.
-As a group, research analysts forecast that Newpark Resources will post 0.33 earnings per share for the current fiscal year.
+On average, analysts anticipate that Newpark Resources will post 0.33 EPS for the current year.

 Newpark Resources, Inc provides products, rentals, and services primarily to the oil and natural gas exploration and production (E&P) industry.
 It operates through two segments, Fluids Systems and Industrial Solutions.
 The Fluids Systems segment provides drilling, completion, and stimulation fluids products and related technical services to customers primarily in the North America, Europe, the Middle East, and Africa, as well as other countries in the Asia Pacific and Latin America.